-This recipe is dedicated to my friends Simon and Libby who owns a wonderful B & B called Swan Hill House in Devon.
+This recipe is dedicated to my friends, Simon and Libby, who own a wonderful B & B called Swan Hill House in Devon.

-This shortbread recipe is slightly different to the traditional recipes that you can find.
-I love it it’s short in texture, the polenta give it a bite and the orange and sumac provides the sing against the butteriness.
-Absolutely delicious.
-I make these for to serve with desserts or simply to be served with a cup of tea.
+This shortbread recipe is slightly different to traditional recipes.
+I love it as it’s short in texture, but the polenta gives it a bite and the orange and sumac provide the zing against the butteriness.
+It’s absolutely delicious!
+I make these biscuits to serve with desserts or simply with a cup of tea.

-I made this recipe regularly at the British Larder pub, sometimes I substituted the orange for lemon or lime depending on what I wanted to achieve.
-The dough also freezes well, I made large batches and shaped it into sausages, frozen the sausages of dough and defrost and bake as I needed it.
+I made this recipe regularly at the British Larder pub, and sometimes I substituted the orange for lemon or lime, depending on what I wanted to achieve.
+The dough also freezes well, so I tend to make large batches of the dough, then shape it into sausages or logs and freeze them uncooked, then defrost, cut and bake the biscuits as needed.

 Ingredients & Method

-- 55g caster sugar + extra for baking
+- 55g caster sugar, plus extra for rolling and sprinkling

 - 100g plain flour

-Unwrap the dough sausage, roll it in caster sugar and re-roll into its original shape and thickness.
+Unwrap the dough sausage or log, gently roll it in caster sugar to coat all over, keeping its original shape and thickness, then re-wrap in cling film.
 Refrigerate until hard, about 2 hours.

 Preheat the oven to 160°C/Gas Mark 3 and line 2 large baking sheets with non-stick baking paper.
 Cut the shortbread roll into 5mm-thick slices (either removing the cling film pre or post slicing).
 Place on the prepared baking sheets, sprinkle the top of each slice with a little more sugar, then sprinkle with sumac.